 The role played by intellectual property owners should be analysed at two different levels.
 First, firms must be enrolled in global mutual cooperation such as the International Trademark Association (INTA), the International Anti-Counterfeiting Coalition (IACC) and the Global Business Leaders' Alliance Against Counterfeiting (GBLAAC), as well as industry specific groups, including the International Federation of the Phonographic Industry (IFPI) and the Business Software Alliance (BSA) to inform governments and politicians in general about the major problems suffered by their members and general populations as a consequence of intellectual property theft.
 Second, brand owners need to have its own intellectual property protection in place.
-After that, developing anti-counterfeiting tactics can be a effective way of preventing or reducing trademark counterfeiting.
+After that, developing anti-counterfeiting.
 This often includes using key features on the genuine article that are difficult to copy, such as official seals or distinctive detailing.
 Many brand owners also use the addition of forensic features to products or packaging as a means of authentication.
 This includes overt features such as holograms, or covert features such as invisible fluorescent inks, taggants, digital water marking, bar coding or tracking.